n3rdkeller/n3twork/server/README.md

 ## Database Model
 ![Database Model](../doc/EER_Diagram.png)
 ### Basics
 When a user registers in the system, username, email, and the hashed password are saved in `Users` and a id is automatically generated.
 The user can then login with username or email and password and get a sessionID (which is a md5 of the username + current time in miliseconds).
-Users can get unlimited amount of sessionIDs and the cleanup is on the clientside.
+Users can get an unlimited amount of sessionIDs and the cleanup is on the clientside.

 Additional information of a user is added to the `Users` table.
 If support for a new field is supposed to be added, a new column has to be added to this table, but there are no changes in the backend required.